kjm1814/IT1025Lab2/readme.md

 ## Kayla Moss / 06/13/2021

 ## Executive Summary
-Lab 2 introduced us to coding and our IT opporunities at Cuyahoga Community College.
+Lab 2 introducs us to coding and our IT opporunities at Cuyahoga Community College.
+We also will learn about Python and how to convert amongst different data representation methods

 ## Data Representation
 ### Decimal, Binary and Hexadecimal